vegaprotocol/documentation/docs/tutorials/assets-tokens/depositing-assets.md

 // amount must be lowest denomination
 // note you won't see the asset in your Vega account immediately because
-//
-// - you must wait for the necessary number of confirmations on the Ethereum
+// you must wait for the necessary number of confirmations on the Ethereum
 // chain.
-This is set by the newtork parameter: blockChains.ethereumConfig.confirmations
+This is set by the newtork parameter: blockChains.ethereumConfig.confirmations.
-// - you must wait for Vega to pick up the successful deposit and credit your account const tx = await bridgeContract.deposit_asset( ASSET_ADDRESS,
+// You must wait for Vega to pick up the successful deposit and credit your account const tx = await bridgeContract.deposit_asset( ASSET_ADDRESS,
   AMOUNT,